Set Off and Carry Forward of Losses under Income Tax Act

 FAQs

 Loss from equity intraday trading is a speculative business loss.
-Speculative loss can be set off against Speculative Profits only.
-Thus, it cannot be adjusted against F&O trading income.
-However, you can carry forward the loss for 4 years and adjust it against speculative profits in future.
+And, speculative loss can be set off against Speculative Profits only.
+Thus, it cannot be set off against F&O trading income.

 Got Questions?
 Ask Away!